Tuxedo Maine Coon Cats

 Height And Length

-When it comes to length, however, both male and female Maine Coons average about the same.
+Both male and female Maine Coons average about the same in length.

 Growth Rate

-These large cats have a very slow growth rate, and they do not reach full size until they are between 3 – 5 years old.
+These large cats have a very slow growth rate and do not reach full size until 3 – 5 years old.

 Below are the key Maine Coon cat personality traits: